Diary of a Network Geek

 Novell ZENWorks Imaging Boot Secrets

-Filed under: Fun Work,Geek Work,Linux,Novell,Personal — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 6:45 am for you boring, normal people.
+Filed under: Fun Work,Geek Work,Linux,Novell,Personal — Posted by the Network Geek during the Hour of the Hare which is terribly early in the morning or 6:45 am for you boring, normal people.

 I’m finally getting it!